 - Hemming Stitch – for torn hems, you can do a hemming stitch.
-Here’s a step-by-step by Craftsy.
+Here is a step-by-step by Craftsy.

-- Slip Stitch – now this stitch is suitable for a lot your home decor repairs especially throw pillows and such.
-Slip stitch is an easy way to sew a seam from the outside of a garment or item.
+- Slip Stitch – now, this stitch is suitable for a lot of your home decor repairs especially throw pillows and such.
+A slip stitch is an easy way to sew a seam from the outside of a garment or item.
 Find the detailed instructions here.

-You can also check out CreativeLive's Free On-Air Classes they offer a wide variety of courses which may interest you especially if you’re learning how to sew.
+You can also check out CreativeLive’s Free On-Air Classes they offer a wide variety of courses that may interest you, especially if you are learning how to sew.

-As for some hints on how to sew, here’s are some of them:
+As for some hints on how to sew, here’s a few:

 - Cut your thread at an angle so that it will easily slide through the eye of the needle.

-- Cut the thread based on what you’re going to repair.
-However, don’t cut the thread too long as it may tangle or knot.
+- Cut the thread based on what you are going to repair.
+However, don’t cut the thread too long, as it may tangle or knot.